-33.1 The parties agree that one (1) on-duty employee acting as an employee representative for an employee in the Unit shall received paid release time for the following activities:
+33.1 The parties agree that one (1) on-duty employee acting as an employee representative for an employee in the Unit shall receive paid release time for the following activities:

-A. Any interview where an employee is afforded the right to a representative by the Government Code, any other law; or CITY or Departmental policy;

-B. Any pre-disciplinary hearing;

-C. Any Personnel Board hearing where disciplinary action is being reviewed;

-D. Any grievance hearing/meeting between an employee and their supervisor(s), i.e. Sergeants, and Lieutenants;

-E. Any grievance hearing before a Captain and/or the Chief of Police;

-F. Any grievance hearing before the Human Resources Director/City Manager designee; and

-G. Any appeal hearing before the Personnel Board regarding the formal grievance.

-H. Any mediation and/or arbitration hearings.

-33.2 An on-duty employee who acts as an employee representative under the above shall notify their immediate supervisor of the intent to be absent from the normal duty work station.
-The supervisor shall have the authority to deny the release of an on-duty representative if the supervisor determines that such release would have a gross, negative impact on the operation of the Police Department in its responsibility to ensure the safety of the community.
+- A. Any interview where an employee is afforded the right to a representative by the Government Code, any other law; or CITY or Departmental policy; - B. Any pre-disciplinary hearing; - C. Any Personnel Board hearing where disciplinary action is being reviewed; - D. Any grievance hearing/meeting between an employee and their supervisor(s), i.e. Sergeants, and Lieutenants; - E. Any grievance hearing before a Captain and/or the Chief of Police; - F. Any grievance hearing before the Human Resources Director/City Manager designee; and - G. Any appeal hearing before the Personnel Board regarding the formal grievance. - H. Any mediation and/or arbitration hearings. - 33.2 An on-duty employee who acts as an employee representative under the above shall notify their immediate supervisor of the intent to be absent from the normal duty work station.
+The supervisor shall have the authority to deny the release of an onduty representative if the supervisor determines that such release would have a gross, negative impact on the operation of the Police Department in its responsibility to ensure the safety of the community.
 In such cases, other than Personnel Board hearings, the interview or hearing may be rescheduled at the employee's option without prejudice to either the employee or the CITY.
-If the release of an on-duty employee acting as a representative before the personnel Board reschedule the hearing without prejudice either the employee or the CITY.

-33.3 An on-duty employee acting as an employee representative during disciplinary matters shall be granted release time to consult privately with the employee being represented before and/or after the interview or hearing.
-A total of up to sixty (60) minutes may be used for this purpose.

-33.4 An on-duty employee acting as an employee representative during grievance hearings/meetings as in (D) through (H) above, shall be granted release time to consult privately with the employee being represented before and/or after the interview or hearing.
-A total of up to thirty (30) minutes may be used for this purpose.

-33.5 Reasonable release time shall be given to ASSOCIATION representatives to meet and confer on items arising under Article 5, Full Understanding, Modifications, and Waiver.
+If the release of an on-duty employee acting as a representative before the personnel Board is denied for the reasons cited above, the CITY shall request that the Personnel Board reschedule the hearing without prejudice either the employee or the CITY. - 33.3 An on-duty employee acting as an employee representative during disciplinary matters shall be granted release time to consult privately with the employee being represented before and/or after the interview or hearing.
+A total of up to sixty (60) minutes may be used for this purpose. - 33.4 An on-duty employee acting as an employee representative during grievance hearings/meetings as in (D) through (H) above, shall be granted release time to consult privately with the employee being represented before and/or after the interview or hearing.
+A total of up to thirty (30) minutes may be used for this purpose. - 33.5-Reasonable release time shall be given to ASSOCIATION representatives to meet and confer on items arising under Article 5, Full Understanding, Modifications, and Waiver.

-P a g e | 26

-ARTICLE 34 ASSOCIATION LEAVE
+ARTICLE 34 ASSOCIATION LEAVE TIME BANK AND USAGE